Semi-independent Japan Tour (12 days)

 Japan: yen (JPY)

 Withdrawing cash from local ATMs after arrival remains our recommended method of currency exchange.
 Keep your inventory of local currency low.
-Your tour fare already covers all the expensive items.
-You only need some cash for incidentals and meals not included in the tour price.
 Credit cards are widely accepted across Japan.
 For transactions over $50, you are advised to use a credit card.

 Travel Insurance – When to Buy